 After signing up for the Intensive Bonsai Course, you will come to Eisei-en twice per year, for four days per session, over the course of three consecutive years (totaling six sessions, 24 total days at Eisei-en).
 At the conclusion of the three-year program, students will receive a certification of completion, signed by Bjorn L Bjorholm.

 What subjects are covered in each class?

 Horticultural, maintenance and design techniques pertaining to a range of coniferous and broadleaf bonsai species will be covered in each class - everything from the mechanics of heavy bending on Junipers to grafting on Pines and developing ramification on Maples to understanding Japanese aesthetics in bonsai display.
-Each session will be scheduled according to optimal timing to perform and learn each of these techniques.

 How do I pay for the program?

 Please send the initial $950 deposit via the registration page to reserve your spot in the school.
 The remaining amount owed can be paid directly at Eisei-en during your program period.